Grocery Delivery Showdown

 As I've said, probably way too many times, great customer service always wins me over.
-While Shipt's fees are much easier to understand and the annual membership cost is about 2/3 the cost of Instacart's membership (not to mention the service fee), I really made my decision based on the level of service from both the customer support and the personal shopper.
+While Shipt's fees are much easier to understand, I really made my decision based on the level of service from both the customer support and the personal shopper.

 The great part about all this is that since Instacart doesn't require a membership, I can keep my membership with Shipt and use Instacart to fill in the gaps from places like Costco on an a la carte basis.
 Win-Win!

 Which grocery delivery service do you want to learn more about?